MPh-py/MPh/tools/ReadMe.md

 immediate effect without re-installing the package.

-When using Pip, follow the standard workflow: Create a virtual Python environment `python -m venv .venv`, activate it, and install the project in it with `pip install --group dev --editable .`
+When using Pip, follow the standard workflow: Create a virtual Python environment with `python -m venv .venv`, activate it, and install the project in it with `pip install --group dev --editable .`

 [UV]: https://docs.astral.sh/uv
 [Pip]: https://pip.pypa.io